t2-project/documentation/source/arch/arch.rst

 The Saga participants (marked in blue) use message based communication among each other.
 This is necessary because of the saga pattern.

-The T2 Store realizes the following business process:
+The T2-Project realizes the following business process:

 .. image:: figs/bpmn_sub.png

 The activities within the *Saga* subprocess must be executed as a transaction.
 The transaction is implemented according to the `Saga Pattern <https://microservices.io/patterns/data/saga.html>`__.

-The T2 Store's services realise the activities of the business process like this:
+The T2-Project's services realise the activities of the business process like this:

 ============    ========================================================
 Service	        Activity